231256leRouxFNF/AutomotiveHub-DV200/README.md

 AutoHub is a full-stack automotive community and marketplace web application.
 Users can buy, sell, and manage vehicles, join discussions, and participate in car-related events.
 The app is built with a Node.js/Express backend and a React frontend.

+---
+**Portfolio Note:**
+This codebase has been cleaned and organized for portfolio presentation.
+Temporary files, debug logs, and dead code have been removed for clarity and professionalism.
+Please refer to the documentation and folder structure for a clear overview.
+---

 ## Features
 - User authentication and registration
 - Vehicle marketplace: list, search, and manage vehicles